Sickness is a defense against the truth.

 The antidote to the whole process is not attempting to heal the sick body, but to accept the truth about myself, to let my mind be healed.
 Sickness is a side effect of rejecting the truth about myself; the cure is to accept the truth instead, to reconsider the original decision which, although veiled from conscious awareness, must be there for sickness to have occurred.

-When the ego tempts you to sickness do not ask the Holy Spirit to heal the body, for this would merely be to accept the ego’s belief that the body is the proper aim of healing.
+When the ego tempts you to sickness, do not ask the Holy Spirit to heal the body, for this would merely be to accept the ego’s belief that the body is the proper aim for healing.
 Ask, rather, that the Holy Spirit teach you the right perception of the body, for perception alone can be distorted.
-(T-8.IX.1:5-6)
+(T-8.VIII.2:1-2)

 It is that original decision to reject the truth of what we are, because it seems to threaten what we think we are, that must be questioned and reversed.